seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_common.md

 //ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

 //ST: !
+== NOTE
+WARNING: *for emlyon students*: this document does not substitute for the syllabus posted on Brightspace.
+Please go and read the syllabus.

+//ST: !
 == 1.
 Instructor and office hours
 //ST: 1.
 Instructor and office hours